kemccorm/introductory-project/README.md

 ## Background:

 Bivarus helps customers measure and improve patient experience at health care providers.
-So how do we measure a patient's experience?
-One of the key ways we do that is by surveying patients.
+So how do we measure a patient experience?
+One of the key ways we do this is by surveying patients after they visit one of our customers.

-The first step of this process is getting patient data from our customers.
-Our customers (hospitals, clinics, etc) send us *encounters*.
+Before we can survey the patient, however, we have to get the patient data from our customers.
+Our customers (hospitals, clinics, etc) periodically send us a set of *encounters*.
 An encounter is a single visit to a healthcare provider, between one patient, and one or more staff members.

 Here is a simplified encounter, as a Ruby hash: